 Contact an Experienced Lawyer Today

 Divorce is never enjoyable – especially if children are involved.
 If you are seeking a divorce, it is always advisable to talk with an experienced divorce lawyer beforehand.
-Understanding the complexities of child support payments, their longevity and the factors which can lead to their dismissal is crucial before you undertake and legal proceedings.
-Contact the Law Offices of James C. DeZao today at 973-808-8900 today for your free consultation.
-Our experienced family law attorneys are here to help you – and your children – through this most difficult of times in your lives.
+Understanding the complexities of child support payments, their longevity and the factors which can lead to their dismissal is crucial before you undertake legal proceedings.
+Contact the Law Offices of James C. DeZao today at (973) 358-6134 today for your free consultation.
+Our experienced family law attorneys are here to help you – and your children – through these most difficult of times in your lives.